-The Office relies on legal materials provided by external bodies in order to effectively carry out some activities.
+The Office relies on legal materials provided by external bodies in order to effectively carry out some activities (if they not readily available online).

 Media landscape

 An audience that can be reached through media channels is concentrated primarily into radio and newspaper audiences.
 This dictates the channels available to the Office when communicating to and educating the public on issues regarding the Office.